 DEXA / Bone Density Study

-DEXA / bone density studies are available by appointment at Doylestown Hospital and The Health & Wellness Center by Doylestown Hospital, Warrington
+DEXA / bone density studies are available by appointment at Doylestown Hospital and The Health and Wellness Center in Warrington.

 A physician's order is required for all services at the Women's Diagnostic Center.